 Final considerations for plan sponsors

-The decision to make an expensive profit sharing contribution to prevent top-heavy status isn’t easy.
+The decision to make a profit sharing contribution to prevent top-heavy status isn’t easy.
 If you expect to hire additional non-key employees in the second year of the plan, it may be worthwhile to make the contribution and know that a top-heavy minimum contribution will not be required for the next year.

-Safe Harbor matching provisions generally must be added 30 days before the start of the year but Safe Harbor nonelective contributions can be added up until the last day of the plan year following the plan year in which it is effective (as long as the contribution is made retroactively to the first day of the effective plan year).
-You can add a Safe Harbor provision to your plan for the coming year by contacting Guideline support.
+Safe harbor matching provisions generally must be added 30 days before the start of the year but safe harbor nonelective contributions can be added up until the last day of the plan year following the plan year in which it is effective (as long as the contribution is made retroactively to the first day of the effective plan year).
+You can add a safe harbor provision to your plan for the coming year by contacting Guideline support.

-To allow adequate time for amending plan documents and providing required notices to participants (at least 30 days prior to the new year), please start the process before November 1 of the year before you wish to add a Safe Harbor match.
+To allow adequate time for amending plan documents and providing required notices to participants (at least 30 days prior to the new year), please start the process before November 1 of the year before you wish to add a safe harbor match.